 - base_url The base URL of the OAuth provider.
 If specified, all URLs passed to this instance will be resolved relative to this URL. - authorization_url The URL specified by the OAuth provider for obtaining an authorization grant.
-This can be an fully-qualified URL, or a path that is resolved relative to the base url. - authorization_url_params (dict) A dict of extra key-value pairs to include in the query string of the authorization_url, beyond those necessary for a standard OAuth 2 authorization grant request.

-- token_url The URL specified by the OAuth provider for obtaining an access token.
-This can be an fully-qualified URL, or a path that is resolved relative to the base url. - token_url_params (dict) A dict of extra key-value pairs to include in the query string of the token_url, beyond those necessary for a standard OAuth 2 access token request. - login_url The URL route for the login view that kicks off the OAuth dance.
+This can be an fully-qualified URL, or a path that is resolved relative to the base_url. - authorization_url_params (dict) A dict of extra key-value pairs to include in the query string of the authorization_url, beyond those necessary for a standard OAuth 2 authorization grant request. - token_url The URL specified by the OAuth provider for obtaining an access token.
+This can be an fully-qualified URL, or a path that is resolved relative to the base_url. - token_url_params (dict) A dict of extra key-value pairs to include in the query string of the token_url, beyond those necessary for a standard OAuth 2 access token request. - login_url The URL route for the login view that kicks off the OAuth dance.
 This string will be formatted with the instance so that attributes can be interpolated.
-Defaults to / {bp.name}, so that the URL is based on the name of the blueprint. - authorized_url The URL route for the authorized view that completes the OAuth dance.
+Defaults to /{bp.name}, so that the URL is based on the name of the blueprint. - authorized_url The URL route for the authorized view that completes the OAuth dance.
 This string will be formatted with the instance so that attributes can be interpolated.
-Defaults to / {bp.name}/authorized, so that the URL is based on the name of the blueprint. - redirect_url When the OAuth dance is complete, redirect the user to this URL. - redirect_to When the OAuth dance is complete, redirect the user to the URL obtained by calling url_for() with this argument.
-If you do not specify either redirect url or redirect to, the user will be redirected to the root path (/). - session_class The class to use for creating a Requests session between the consumer (your website) and the provider (e.g. Twitter).
+Defaults to /{bp.name}/authorized, so that the URL is based on the name of the blueprint. - redirect_url When the OAuth dance is complete, redirect the user to this URL. - redirect_to When the OAuth dance is complete, redirect the user to the URL obtained by calling url_for() with this argument.
+If you do not specify either redirect_url or redirect_to, the user will be redirected to the root path (/). - session_class The class to use for creating a Requests session between the consumer (your website) and the provider (e.g. Twitter).
 Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.